almostearthling/copyjob/README.md

-Also, this is a *quick-and-dirty* utility (at least for now): it focuses on getting the job(s) done considering that files are replicated from one folder to another *on a personal computer*: no checks are performed on concurrency issue, and possible errors during copy only depend on OS issues such as user rights on destination directories and files.
+Also, this is a *quick-and-dirty* utility (at least for now): it focuses on getting the job(s) done considering that files are replicated from one folder to another *on a personal computer*: no checks are performed on concurrency issues, and possible errors during copy only depend on OS issues such as user rights on destination directories and files.

-I actually use **copyjob** on a daily basis, and it sometimes refused to overwwrite or delete files in the destination folder - in its really early editions - but it never lost a file unintentionally.
+I actually use **copyjob** on a daily basis, and it sometimes unintentionally refused to overwwrite or delete files in the destination folder - in its really early editions - but it never erroneously lost a file.

 ## License